-Tickets for Saturday’s Yoga Garden Party alone are £25 per person, and children under 16 go free.
-Each ticket entitles the holder to a 60-minute yoga class of their choice (the teachers teaching are listed on the website), and subsequent classes can be booked on the day.
+Tickets for Saturday’s Yoga Garden Party alone are £20 per person, and children under 16 go free.
+Each ticket entitles the holder to free kirtan with Nikki Slade.
+Yoga classes can be booked on the day at £10 each.
 There will be limits on places in our children's yoga classes, so you can book you and your child/children in and both enjoy some yoga independently, but on the same premises.
 Tickets will be available to book very soon.
 To find out when booking opens, please sign up to the Yoga Garden Party newsletter.

 Have a look at the Yoga Garden Party website for the full line-up of teachers on the Saturday, the selection of wellness treatments available and more information about the day.

 Like our Facebook page to receive the latest updates and find out what happened last year.

 Why not make a weekend of it –